TusharAswal/React-Questions/README.md

 # JavaScript Concepts and Examples

 ### Currying
+Currying is a functional programming technique where a function that takes multiple arguments is transformed into a sequence of functions, each taking a single argument.
 - In below example curring become useful if finalPrice or tax remain same for multipe items.
 Then only extra function be used.
 This become more important if the data (price/tax) are large obj they then dont need to be sent again and again, like we do in multi param fn.
 ```javascript